 Find information on collecting priorities, the acquisition process, and more: Collection Policy.

 Donating Materials: An Overview

 Donating personal or organizational records is both a legal and personal process which can take from a few hours to a few years to complete depending on the concerns and materials involved.
 It is different for everyone.
 How to start the process?
 Often a general conversation with a professional archivist about what materials you have and what it means to donate materials will make both parties feel more comfortable with the process.
 To read more about donating personal papers, see Donating Your Personal or Family Records to a Repository from the Society of American Archivists.

 Organizations as well as individuals are encouraged to donate records to the WLA.
 Non-active organizations as well as those still in existence may donate inactive records to the archives.
 Donations from organizations are different from individual donors in several ways.
 First, a representative from the organization is required to sign the deed of gift.
 Second, for active organizations, details regarding non-active archival records will need to be navigated with the archivist.
-Common questions asked by current organizations include what amount and dates of records should be sent and what is done if copies are needed once records come to the WLA.
+Common questions asked by current organizations include what amount of material should be sent, what dates of records should be sent, and what is done if copies are needed after records go to the WLA.
 For more detail on donating organizational records, see Donating Your Organization's Records to a Repository from the Society of American Archivists.